Rams vs. Falcons prediction, odds, spread: 'Monday Night Football' picks from 10,000 simulations

-Rams vs. Falcons prediction, odds, time: 'Monday Night Football' picks, best bets from proven model
+Falcons vs. Rams prediction, odds, time: 'Monday Night Football' picks, best bets from proven model

 The SportsLine projection model has revealed its Los Angeles Rams vs. Atlanta Falcons picks for the 2025 NFL Week 17 'Monday Night Football' game